05

 𝐃𝐇𝐑𝐔𝐕

 In a desperate search for her, I cursed my mind to stop taking over my body.
-I finally spotted her sitting on a bench, laughter spilling from her lips as she shared a moment with another man.
+I finally spotted her sitting on a bench in that abandoned park, laughter spilling from her lips as she shared a moment with another man.

-I recognized him the moment I saw him; even though it was from the back, I can never forget this person.
+I recognized him the moment I saw him; even though I saw him from behind, I can never forget this person.

-A surge of rage coursed through my veins, and my fists clenched involuntarily, aching to strike the face of the one who dared to flirt with her knowing what she has for me.
+A rage surged through my veins, and my fists clenched involuntarily, aching to strike the face of the one who dared to flirt with her without knowing what she was to me.

 But instead of confronting them, I retreated to the sanctuary of my home, a silent observer, waiting for her return.
 From my hidden vantage point by the gate, I could see the world outside while remaining unseen.

+Didn’t she go out sobbing just a few minutes ago, and how was she looking happy so soon?
 What was he to her that she could radiate such joy in his presence?
+How long did she know him?

-With this unexpected jealousy gnawing at my insides, I found myself grappling with a troubling question: 'Why do I care?'
+With this unexpected and even unexplainable jealousy gnawing at my insides, I found myself grappling with a troubling question: ‘Why do I care?’
 I stepped inside, wrestling with the tumult of emotions that threatened to consume me, ignoring the urge to punch his face.

-The following day, news of her job offer reached my ears, leaving me in a state of confusion.
+The following day, news of her job offer reached me, leaving me in a state of confusion about how to react.
 I maintained a facade of indifference, but inside, I was a storm of conflicting feelings.

-Esha didn't approach me as she usually did, seeking my congratulations or sharing her excitement.
-Strange questions swirled in my mind like autumn leaves caught in a whirlwind: 'Why doesn't she come to me to share the good news?'
-'Did she confide in her parents about what I had said yesterday?'
+Esha didn’t approach me as she usually would, seeking my congratulations or sharing her excitement.
+Strange questions swirled in my mind like autumn leaves caught in a whirlwind: ‘Why doesn’t she come to me to share the good news?’
+‘Did she decide to stop pursuing me and trying to ignore me?’
+Did she, perhaps, confide in her parents about what I had said yesterday?”

-I considered the possibility that if she had shared my hurtful words with them, neither Aunt nor Uncle nor my own parents would be so calm.
+I considered the last question but dismissed that possibility.
+Had Esha shared my hurtful words with her parents, neither they nor my own parents would have been so calm.
 She was the apple of their eye, cherished and nurtured to the point where nothing seemed to faze her.

 Just then, my eleven-year-old brother, Aaryan, bounded over to me, his innocent curiosity shining through.
-"Why don't you congratulate your sister-in-law?" he asked, his eyes wide with expectation.
+“Why don’t you congratulate my sister-in-law?” he asked, his eyes wide with expectation.

 I patted his head and lied, “I already congratulated her, Aaryan.”

-"Oh, was it before I came?
-Because I never saw you talk to her," he replied, confusion flickering in his eyes.
+“Oh, was it before I came?
+Because I didn’t see you talk to her,” he replied, confusion flickering in his eyes.

 “Yes,” I fibbed again, watching as he scampered off with ‘Okay’ to play with her.